 \section{Existing Tasks and Environments}

-In this section, we critically evaluate several well-studied grounded language tasks.
+In this section, we critically evaluate several well-studied grounded language tasks through the lens of the pragmatic phenomena outlined above.
 We focus on tasks in multimodal domains that make use of natural language data.\footnote{We omit large bodies of work on unimodal pragmatics \interalia{degen2013alternatives, jeretic-etal-2020-natural, choi-etal-2021-decontextualization} or language that might be grounded, but is synthetically generated \citep{johnson2017clevr, bastings-etal-2018-jump, zhong2020rtfm}.}